 Every night, our friends and people from our church community would tirelessly encourage us and remind us of God’s goodness and faithfulness.
 Every little thing they did for us meant so much to me and my whole family.
 Though a lot of people became hostile to us out of fear for what happened, I am grateful that God surrounded us with people who chose to show us love and compassion in a difficult time.

 For 58 days, we were filled with fear and anxiety, but our faith was also stretched and strengthened like never before.
 Faith kept us strong in times when we were hopeless and on the verge of giving in to pain.
 Though we were weak, God carried us and helped us endure.
 It’s indescribable how He delivered us and provided for us.

 Last month, after weeks of waiting and praying, my test results finally came out negative.
 My father, mother, and 10-year-old sister also tested negative after several swab tests.
 They came home for the first time, and we celebrated Mother’s Day together.
 Several weeks later, my two other siblings were also sent home after having been cleared from the disease.
 It was such a sweet moment for us.

 Even when everything was still unclear, I knew that God would come through for us.
 And there’s nothing more I want now but to tell others of how good and faithful He is.
 Seeing my family alive and complete is something I will always thank God for—and a testimony that I will keep telling people.
 Our second chance at life is a gift, and I, along with my whole family, will continue to use it to serve and honor Him.

-Kristine is a staff nurse and part of a Victory group at Victory Fort.
+Kristine is a staff nurse and part of Victory Fort.
 Her father is a policeman, while her younger sister is an ER nurse.
 She considers it a blessing that she did not contract the virus despite everything that her family went through.
 After being cleared from COVID-19, she and her family are now back on the front lines to serve with increased passion, dedication, and faith.